odradev/awesome-zero-knowledge/README.md

 * [Building a Zero Knowledge web app with Halo 2 and Wasm - Part 1](https://medium.com/@yujiangtham/building-a-zero-knowledge-web-app-with-halo-2-and-wasm-part-1-80858c8d16ee) and [Part 2](https://medium.com/@yujiangtham/building-a-zero-knowledge-web-app-with-halo-2-and-wasm-part-2-379477444dc3) - article by Yu Jiang Tham from April 2023.
 * [A Guide To Building Your Web3 Project Proposal: ZK Edition](https://minaprotocol.com/blog/a-guide-to-building-your-web3-project-proposal-zk-edition) - article by Mina Foundation from May 2023.
 * [Zero knowledge rollup using circom for beginner](https://victoryeo-62924.medium.com/zero-knowledge-rollup-using-circom-for-beginner-276ff1a96d5b) - tutorial by Victor Yeo from May 2023.
+* [How To Create a ZK Smart Contract](https://betterprogramming.pub/how-to-create-a-zk-smart-contract-cd948a673749) - tutorial by Alex Roan from June 2023.

 ### Conferences and workshops
 * [Luxembourg Zero Knowledge Days](https://zklux.eu/) - conference from June 2019 in Luxembourg, slides and videos available on the page.